nahuakang/cs50w-project2/README.md

 ## Features Not Implemented (Nice-to-Have's)
 1. The chat app is not responsive.
 2. The channel and user updates on the sidebar requires reloading the page.
+3. Move stored variables in the server file to a database.
+4. Store the history of private messages and load them when private messages are established.
+5. Allow users to delete their own messages.
+6. Allow users to upload and share files (as well as preview files).

 ## BUGS
 There is still a bug: